Li-meizhen/Psol_genome/pick_longest_isoform_of_genes/README.md

 ```

 ### File requirements
-Only two input files needed: species.gff and species_protein.fasta.
+Only two input files needed: "species.gff" and "species_protein.fasta".
 You can change "species" to any words, just  make sure these two files have same prefix.
-And also put the perl scripts remove_alternative_splicing.pl in the same dir/
+And also put the perl scripts "remove_alternative_splicing.pl" in the same dir.